berenguel/Azure-HorizonDB/README.md

 | 3 | Read scale-out from a replica | `psql` against the **reader** endpoint (and watch a write get rejected) |
 | 4 | Failover with no read downtime | Force it in the portal; time it from Cloud Shell |

 The replicas you provision in step 1 are the same nodes that serve reads in step 3 **and** stand in as failover targets in step 4 — a standby is readable and a failover candidate at once.
-That's why the whole thing hangs together as one story.

 **Measured result from a real run (Sweden Central, 2 vCores, 2 replicas):** reads never dropped a single probe through a forced failover; the write path was unavailable for roughly **one second** while a standby was promoted.
 "Zero read downtime, ~1s write interruption" is the headline.